 If your Level 2 appeal went to the EOHHS State Fair Hearing office and/or the RI External Review organization and they said no to part or all of your Level 2 Appeal, for a Medicaid service, item, or drug, you can file a Level 3 Appeal.
 We will send you a letter that will tell you how to do this.
 Level 3 of the appeals process for a Medicaid service, item, or drug is in State Court.
-See Section 9.2 on page 175 for more information.
+Refer to Section I2 on page 183 for more information.

 If your Level 2 Appeal went to the Independent Review Entity (IRE), you can appeal again only if the dollar value of the service or item you want meets a certain minimum amount.
 The letter you get from the IRE will explain additional appeal rights you may have.
-See Section 9.1 on page 175 for more information.
+Refer to Section I1 on page 182 for more information.

-• Section 5.5: Payment problems
+E5.
+Payment problems

 We do not allow our network providers to bill you for covered services and items.
 This is true even if we pay the provider less than the provider charges for a covered service or item.
 You are never required to pay the balance of any bill.
 The only exception to this is if you are getting long-term services and supports and Rhode Island Medicaid says that you have to pay part of the cost of these services.
+This is called "cost-share," and the amount is determined by Rhode Island Medicaid.
 If you are getting long-term services and supports, you may also have to pay part of the cost of the services.
 The amount is determined by Rhode Island Medicaid.
+If you are getting long-term services and supports, you may also have to pay part of the cost of the services.
+The amount is determined by Rhode Island Medicaid.
+This is called "cost-share," and the amount is determined by Rhode Island Medicaid.